Vandesm14/stack/docs/src/introduction/variables.md

 # Variables

 Stack includes variables in conjunction with the symbol system.
-When a symbol is pushed to the stack, the evaluator will try to call the respective variable or native function.
+When a symbol is pushed to the stack, the engine will try to call the variable or native function.

-Native functions, such as `+` don't exist in the scope, but are instead native Rust code that is built with the evaluator.
-Variables, however, are stored in the scope and only exist for the evaluation instance.
+Variables are stored in the scope and only exist for the evaluation instance.
+Native functions such as `+`, however, don't exist in the scope, but are instead native Rust code that is built with the engine.

 It is not possible to redefine native functions, but it is possible to redefine variables.